 Beaumont Macomb Township ASC | Macomb | Ambulatory Surgical Center |

-Sinai-grace Hospital | Detroit | Acute Care Hospital |
+Pontiac General Hospital | Pontiac | Acute Care Hospital |

-Saint John Macomb Hospital | Warren | Acute Care Hospital |
+Ascension St John Hospital | Detroit | Acute Care Hospital |

 Henry Ford Macomb Hospital | Clinton Township | Acute Care Hospital |

-Providence Hospital | Southfield | Acute Care Hospital |
+Straith Hospital for Special Surgery | Bingham Farms | Acute Care Hospital |

-Beaumont Hospital, Grosse Pointe | Grosse Pointe | Acute Care Hospital |
+Beaumont Hospital - Grosse Pointe | Grosse Pointe | Acute Care Hospital |

 Oakwood Southshore Surgery Center | Trenton | Ambulatory Surgical Center |